-- To ensure employees know what is expected of them - To ensure that health and wellbeing at work issues are addressed - To recognise and acknowledge good practise and challenge and manage any poor practice - To provide guidance and support - To share good practice - To provide positive and constructive feedback - To offer development opportunities
+- i. ensure employees know what is expected of them - ii. ensure that health and wellbeing at work issues are addressed - iii. recognise and acknowledge good practise and challenge and manage any poor practice - iv. provide guidance and support - v. share good practice - vi. provide positive and constructive feedback - vii. offer development opportunities